.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 How much time should I plan to spend in Sicily?

 That obviously depends on what you want to see or do while you're here, but here are some general guidelines.
 Let's say that you're interested in a general "tour" of some major sights and cities (Palermo, Cefalù, Etna, Siracusa, Agrigento, etc.).
 If you're driving, eight days would be sufficient; if you're traveling by train (and occasionally bus), you might want to add a few more days.
-Palermo is the only city whose sights usually require more than a day to see (we recommend two).
+Palermo is the only city whose sights usually require more than a day to see (we recommend at least two).
 On the other hand, if you want to spend some time at the beaches, or just take more time to visit places at a more leisurely pace, two weeks would be good.
 Of course, there are those who prefer to spend an entire "season" in Sicily by renting a seaside villa for three or four weeks.
 A great idea, but remember that Sicily is usually quite hot during July and August, and that some beaches are particularly crowded in August, when most Italians go on holiday en masse.

 Foreign students who choose to study in Italy for a semester or two usually attend universities in Rome, Florence or Bologna.
 Hardly anybody comes from abroad to study in Sicily (at the Univesrity of Palermo, for example), since the universities here aren't particularly distinguished except for highly specialized historical or archeological studies.